-Most lemon trees are suitable for warm season climates and hardy in United States Department of Agriculture zones 9 to 11.
+Most lemon trees are suitable for warm-season climates and hardy in United States Department of Agriculture zones 9 to 11.
 Finding perfect lemon tree companions, therefore, relies upon plants with similar hardiness ranges.
-Planting under lemon trees can reduce weeds, enhance soil fertility and reduce the need for pesticides and herbicides.
-You can also create a handy “kitchen garden” where herbs and other edible plants compliment the recipes in which you use lemons.
+Planting under lemon trees can reduce weeds, enhance soil fertility, and reduce the need for pesticides and herbicides.
+You can also create a handy “kitchen garden” where herbs and other edible plants complement the recipes in which you use lemons.

 What Will Grow Under a Lemon Tree?

-Almost any plant that thrives in full sun, well-drained soil, and warm temperatures most of the year can make great lemon tree companions.
+Almost any plant that thrives in full sun, well-drained soil, and warm temperatures most of the year can make a great lemon tree companion.
 Your choice depends upon the style of garden you wish to implement.

-If you want to create a culinary garden, you will choose edible plants that assist the lemon’s growth and accentuate its flavor.
-For a Mediterranean style bed, plants from the same region are best suited.
+If you want to create a culinary garden, you should choose edible plants that assist the lemon’s growth and accentuate its flavor.
+For a Mediterranean-style bed, plants from the same region are best suited.
 Finally, for strictly ornamental appeal, species that accent the lemon’s creamy flowers and deep green foliage, as well as structural tone, will provide the most attractive display.

 When choosing lemon tree understory plants, be sure they desire the same site and cultural conditions they will be sharing with the tree.